 When you’re working from home, you’ll still want to access your work’s digital resources.
 If you’re going to be accessing business documents and resources over the internet from your home, there are two things you really don’t want: a stranger to SEE those work documents, and a stranger who could ALTER those documents.

-A Virtual Private Network (VPN) offers a safe way, that you at home can access the resources on your business’ network.
+Virtual Private Networks (VPNs) offer a safe way, that you at home can access the resources on your business’ network.
 A VPN uses cryptography to ensure that the data bouncing between home and work networks’ is encrypted, i.e. it makes sure the communication in the network stays private.
-VPNs are like underground tunnels, that you can secretly use to go back and forth to your place of work.
+Virtual Private Networks (VPNs) are like underground tunnels, that you can secretly use to go back and forth to your place of work.

 Not all VPNs are the same.
 Some are built to give secure, anonymous internet connection for individual users who live in hostile political environments.
 But the VPNs we’re going to talk about are the ones that let you connect to a corporate network.
 A VPN’s purpose is to seamlessly join a user to the work network, as if they were sitting at their work desk clicking away.
 It does this by assigning your computer at home an IP address as if it were on the business’ network.

 When you start up a home-to-business VPN, we need to have some form of authentication.
 We don’t want a stranger to have an open path into the business network.
 These are typically in the form of username:password login.
 It may be inconvenient, but it’s important to have a strong password that is of three random words- special characters will increase the strength– a Password Manager would be even better.
 A poor password will give a hacker the keys to the front-door of the business network.

 Though VPNs are overwhelmingly good things, they do have some disadvantages:

 - VPNs can mean that some programmes and websites don’t quite work properly.